OpenPecha/tibetan-fonts/scripts/coverage_report/README.md

 - empty shape
 - zero ink for a non-empty glyph sequence
 - floating bottom-vowel geometry in tall stacks
-- horizontal below-mark misalignment, where U+0F37 is drawn too far outside the base stack's horizontal span
+- horizontal below-mark misalignment, where U+0F35 or U+0F37 is drawn too far outside the base stack's horizontal span
 - top mark overlap, where a top mark collides with a top vowel/mark already present in the preceding composite glyph
+- top mark horizontal misalignment, where a trailing top-mark cluster is drawn mostly to the side of the base stack
 - top diacritic collision, where repeated top marks are drawn with identical geometry
+- subscript horizontal misalignment, where a subscript layer is drawn mostly to the side instead of under the previous stack layer
 - subscript containment, where the final subscript is drawn entirely inside the previous stack component instead of becoming a lower layer
 - subscript overlap, where adjacent subscript layers overlap too much to read as separate vertical layers
 - subscript insufficient descent, where the next subscript starts too high relative to the previous subscript layer